abnerrjo/BlogSourceCode/source/_posts/2016-01-31-is-it-a-cat-or-dog-a-neural-network-application-in-opencv.markdown

 ---
 layout: post
-title: "Is it a cat or dog?
+title: "Is it a cat or a dog?
 A neural network application in OpenCV"
 date: 2016-01-31 13:23:41 -0300
 comments: true
 categories: [opencv, c++, computer vision, neural networks, ai, tutorials]